biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### Project analysis and dependency resolution

-We will provide lint rules that can read the manifest and do operations over it, such as invalid licenses.
+We will provide lint rules that can read the manifest, detect errors such as invalid licenses.

 With project resolution, we will be able to provide more lint rules, some of which will be able to detect unused modules.